datascienceconfidential/datascienceconfidential.github.io/_posts/2018-02-07-jigsaw-equation.md

 pixel_values = numpy.array(list(puzz.getdata())).reshape(n_pieces, 3)
 ```

 I then took the first principal component of the RGB colours.
-This process converts each RGB pixel colour to a number, chosen in such a way that the variation is maximized.
+This process projects each RGB pixel colour to a one-dimensional line, chosen in such a way that the variance of the projections is maximized.

 ```python
 # get the first principal component of the RGB colours in the image